 Responding to Perfect Leadership

-Paul communicates how God leads our lives in several ways:
+Paul tells us how God leads our lives in the following verses:

-So what is our right response?
+What should our response be to these directives?
 Jesus said, “My sheep hear My voice, and I know them, and they follow Me.”
-(John 10:27) The call is to hear and follow.
+[John 10:27] The call is to hear and follow.
 We must be listening.
-Be still for a moment to hear is voice.
+Be still for a moment to hear his voice.
 Make a habit of it.
-That takes time in the word and relationship with Him in a constant communication with God.
-As sheep it is never a good idea to lose sight of the shepherd.
+This takes time in the word and a relationship with God that includes constant communication with Him.
+It is never a good idea for sheep to lose sight of the shepherd.

 Nelson Malwitz, MissionNext Founder

 Nelson is the generic Evangelical baby-boomer.
 Born in 1946, raised in the C&MA and attended Urbana ’67 in college.
 He holds an MS degree in Chemical Engineering and worked in R&D positions in American industry for 33 years.
 Nelson is an inventor with formal training in methods of creative problem-solving.
 He was a founding elder at Walnut Hill Community Church in Bethel, CT (1982) and served in many leadership capacities of what is now one of the largest Evangelical churches in New England.
 In 1998 Nelson founded the Finishers Project, now MissionNext, and serves in program development.
 Locally he attends a Torah study and is chairman of the sewer commission to serve among unchurched leaders.